 Graduate students who have not completed their program within the required time limit (starting from the date of the original admission to graduate study) but are in good academic standing, should apply to their department for an extension of time.
 The student must file a petition for an extension explaining the circumstances and a plan for completion.
-Extensions are voted on by the University Graduate and Professional Studies Council.
+Extensions are voted on by the University Graduate and Professional Council.
 The extension, if granted, is usually given for a period of one academic year only.
-Exceptions are granted by the University Graduate and Professional Studies Council.
+Exceptions are granted by the University Graduate and Professional Council.

-Students who have not completed their degree and are not in good academic standing must also apply for reinstatement and an extension of their program.
+Students who have not completed their degree, are within the six year time limit and are not in good academic standing must apply for reinstatement and an extension of their program.